apparentorder/r53db/README.md

 ## Contact

+For suggestions, bugs, pull requests etc. please use [Github](https://github.com/apparentorder/r53db).

-I'm trying to get used to Twitter as [@apparentorder](https://twitter.com/apparentorder).
+For everything else: I'm trying to get used to Twitter as [@apparentorder](https://twitter.com/apparentorder).
 Or try legacy message delivery using apparentorder@neveragain.de.
 Also I'm old enough to use IRC -- I'm hiding somewhere in `##aws` (Freenode).